 In this blog I like to pay attention to one of my favorite professional interests – and it is the mystery and beauty of wave processes that continuously agitate the ocean and pound on shores.

 Well, where to begin on this interesting topic?
-The coastal waterfront has been the gateway between countries from time immemorial – facilitating cultural exchanges, discoveries, trade and commerce.
+The coastal waterfront has been the gateway of contacts among countries from time immemorial – facilitating cultural exchanges, discoveries, trade and commerce.
 In modern times, interests and importance of coastal waters have only increased manifold.
 Harnessing of oceanic resources, waterfront living, recreation, and maritime ports are some of the major important social and economic activities that keep people relaxed and busy in coastal waters.
 Waves attract people by the sheer display of dynamics – soothing and constructive at some time, but destructive and intimidating at other.
-It seems humans have a natural affinity for dynamics of vibrating energy as we see in ocean waves.
+It seems humans have a natural affinity for the dynamics of vibrating energy as we see in ocean waves.
 Let us continue more along this line of thinking in the SCIENCE & TECHNOLOGY page in the future (links in Widecanvas Home Page).

 All of us have seen the effects of disturbances in water – whether during playing in a bathtub or seeing ducks swimming in a pond, or on a large scale watching sailing ships.
 In each case water responds in a wave form to transport the gained energy imparted by the external pressure.
 Distortion of water into wave form lets the gained energy propagate by transmitting the dynamic pressure on to the adjacent water mass.
 The speed of this propagating wave energy – known as celerity, depends primarily on its period, and depth of the water body.
 A wave may occupy the whole water column or may just propagate near to the surface – the larger the wave the higher the influence of it in the water column.